 Get a Credit Card with Travel Rewards.

-Become familiar with the high/low seasons of your dream destination.
+Become knowledgeable about the high/low seasons of your dream destination.

 If you don’t need it, don’t buy it.

 We always want to have the latest technology, and sometimes not having it can make us feel like an outcast.
-But before you act based on impulse, think twice about it.
+But before you act based on impulse, think twice.
 What will bring you more satisfaction in the long run?
 A new phone, or exploring new cultures and seeing in person monuments or landscapes you have only seen in movies and have dreamed about for years?
-We don’t know what your answer is, but we know what is ours 🙂
+We don’t know what your answer is, but we do know which one is ours.

-Talk with your friends or someone that travels often.
+Talk to your friends or someone that travels often.

 Have you ever wondered how some of your friends are traveling all the time?
 Then stop wondering.
 They might know something you don’t, and they are probably more than willing to share.
 If they have gone somewhere you want to, do not hesitate and ask them how they did it.
 There’s nothing for you to lose, and lots to gain.